No Discharge Areas (NDAs)

 A "No Discharge Area" or "NDA" is a federally designated body of water where the discharge of both treated and untreated boat sewage is prohibited.
 Federal Law prohibits the discharge of untreated sewage from vessels within all navigable waters of the United States , which includes waters within three miles of shore.

-- Within No Discharge Areas, only Type III marine sanitation devices may be used.
-A Type III MSD is a device that prevents the overboard discharge of treated or untreated sewage or any waste derived from sewage.
+- Within NDAs, only Type III marine sanitation devices may be used.
 It is typically a holding tank, but may include other types of technology including incineration, recirculation, and composting.

-- Outside of No Discharge Areas, boats may discharge treated sewage through a functional Type I or Type II marine sanitation device
+- Outside of NDAs, boats may discharge treated sewage through a functional Type I or Type II marine sanitation device

 Currently Approved No Discharge Areas in Maine